implement

 1. Move task from in-progress/ to done/

-3. All DoD items marked [X]
+3. All DoD items are marked [X]

-4. Generate final implementation report
+5. Generate a final implementation report

 Verification Levels